 '''

 -- find the flights where no business-class seats have

 -- been booked

 SELECT

 FROM FlightAvailability

 WHERE business_seats_taken IS NULL

 OR business_seats_taken = 0

 -- Join the EMP_ACT and EMPLOYEE tables

 -- select all the columns from the EMP_ACT table and

 -- add the employee's surname (LASTNAME) from the EMPLOYEE table

 -- to each row of the result.

 SELECT SAMP.EMP_ACT., LASTNAME

 FROM SAMP.EMP_ACT, SAMP.EMPLOYEE

 WHERE EMP_ACT.EMPNO = EMPLOYEE.EMPNO

 -- Determine the employee number and salary of sales representatives

 -- along with the average salary and head count of their departments.

--- This query must first create a new-column-name specified in the AS

-clause

 '''